ftchirou/article/README.md

     Creates a new article with the specified id in $BLOG_SRC.

 article make
-    Generates the static HTML pages of the article in the current directory in $BLOG_BUILD.
+    Generates the static HTML pages of the article in the current directory and saves them in $BLOG_BUILD.

 article make <article-id>
-    Generates the static HTML pages of the specified article in $BLOG_BUILD.
+    Generates the static HTML pages of the specified article and saves them in $BLOG_BUILD.

 article make-all
     Generates the static HTML pages for all the articles in $BLOG_SRC and saves them in $BLOG_BUILD.